lucidrains/phenaki-pytorch/README.md

 - [ ] test maskgit + critic alone on oxford flowers dataset
 - [ ] should be able to train for text to image generation first
 - [ ] support rectangular sized videos
+- [ ] add flash attention as an option for all transformers and cite @tridao

 ## Citations